bkuhlmann/dotfiles/README.md

     port = Port - Lists file activity on a given port.
 ##### [Git](http://git-scm.com)
-    groot = Git Root - Changes to project root directory (regardless of current depth). guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest).
+    groot = Git Root - Changes to project root directory (regardless of current depth). gia = Git Init (all) - Initializes/re-initializes for all Git repositories in current directory. guthorsa = Git Authors (all) - Answers author commit activity per project (ranked highest to lowest). gsta = Git Status (all) - Answers the status of projects with uncommited/unpushed changes. ghurn = Git Churn - Answers the commit churn for project files (sorted highest to lowest).